 Education for all!
 Let’s keep schools public

-Academies now outnumber state run schools at secondary – and primary school academies are catching up.
-Slowly, academies are replacing the public education system as we know it – and we’re losing control of our children’s future.
-And whilst we are told this improves standards – the evidence just doesn’t prove it.
+Over the last decade or so, we’ve seen the playing fields that your children play on, and the buildings they learn in, handed over to unaccountable academies.
+Academies are replacing the public education system as we know it – and we’re losing control of our children’s future.
+And whilst we are told this improves standards, the evidence just doesn’t prove it.

 “The extraction of schools from local authority control seems to have created a series of fiefdoms whose self-made princes are almost totally unaccountable.”
 The Secret Teacher

 The number of schools in academy control has nearly doubled in the last 5 years.
 There are currently 9,836 academies in England.

 UCL found that there is no positive educational impact for children attending multi academy chains, and pupils in larger academy chains do worse.

 Academies have been found to be more likely to employ underqualified teachers, especially if they’re in a poorer area.